Some things you may want to ask about the MCR:

 If you would like to buy a gown, they are availably cheaply second hand from the Graduate Union, who also hire gowns.
 They may also be bought (or hired) from Ede & Ravenscroft, Ryder & Amies, or A. E. Clothier.

 There are a number of different gowns.
 Undergraduate gowns vary between colleges, but graduate gowns are the same.
 Most MCR members will need either an MA or BA gown.
-The flow chart below should explain which gown is for right for you.
+The flow chart below should explain which gown is right for you.
 The status gowns are identical to their respective gowns except you don’t display the strings (ribbons) hanging from inside the shoulders.

 Q: Are there any items that I definitely need to bring or buy when I arrive?